rubenhortas/rubenhortas.github.io/_tabs/about.md

 - 💻 I’m currently working as a software engineer, mainly with .net, sql and android technologies.
 - 🌱 I’m always learning about programming.
 - 🔒 I'm now learning (again, a bit) about cybersecurity.
-- 📚 I have some [licences and certifications](https://github.com/rubenhortas/certifications "licenses and certifications") too.
+- 📚 I have some [licenses and certifications](https://github.com/rubenhortas/certifications "licenses and certifications") too.
 - 📫 You can reach me at linkedin or at rubenhortas[@]gmail.com

 You can know more about me visiting my profiles on social networks: